 Welcome

-One of the world’s most iconic miracle economies and most dynamic societies, Taiwan offers a wealth of lessons to the world.
-Taiwan has played a vital role in igniting regional economic growth, with many dimensions of mainland China’s prosperity benefiting from sustained Taiwanese investment.
-Situated in East Asia and culturally Chinese but grappling with many of the same challenges that face advanced industrial societies worldwide, Taiwan also demonstrates how 21st century societies can innovate, co-operate, and learn from each other.
+Taiwan, one of the world’s most iconic miracle economies and dynamic societies, offers a wealth of lessons to the world.
+It has played a vital role in igniting regional economic growth, with many aspects of mainland China’s prosperity benefiting from sustained Taiwanese investment.
+Situated in East Asia, Taiwan grapples with challenges similar to those faced by advanced industrial societies worldwide.
+It serves as a model for how 21st-century societies can innovate, cooperate, and learn from each other.

-Historically, Taiwan’s economic success depended on targeted support for key industrial sectors and the ability of small and medium enterprises to tap into global production chains.
-In the 21st century.
-However, Taiwan has recognised that innovation in economic development, technologies, education, health care, regulation, and other arenas is pivotal to its continued growth, its position in the world economy, and the wellbeing of its people.
-In recent years, policymakers, entrepreneurs, educators, and researchers have championed grassroots and multi-sector innovation to revitalise the economy within the context of wider demographic change and constraints posed by the People’s Republic of China.
-Example areas of such innovation include clean transport technologies, robotics for health care and aged care, apps to counter social media disinformation, creative industries and public-private partnerships for social innovation and governance innovation.
+Historically, Taiwan’s economic success relied on targeted support for key industrial sectors and the ability of small and medium enterprises to tap into global production chains.
+In the 21st century, however, Taiwan has recognised that innovation across various sectors—economic development, technologies, education, healthcare, regulation, and more—is pivotal to its continued growth, global economic standing, and the well-being of its people.
+Policymakers, entrepreneurs, educators, and researchers have championed grassroots and multi-sector innovation to revitalise the economy amidst wider demographic changes and constraints posed by the People’s Republic of China.
+Examples of such innovation include clean transport technologies, robotics for healthcare and aged care, apps countering social media disinformation, creative industries, and public-private partnerships for social and governance innovation.

-How is Taiwan’s push to innovate unfolding and transforming the economy, society and governance?
-What opportunities does this push create for Cross-Strait, regional and global economic ties and integration?
-What lessons can be learnt in East Asia, UK, Europe and globally from Taiwan’s innovative engagement with complex social and economic problems such as economic stagnation, environmental pollution, population aging, youth unemployment, social media disinformation, and governmental and regulatory inefficiencies etc.?
-The Oxford Taiwan Studies Programme seeks to explore these and other questions through seminars, workshops, conferences, collaborations and teaching.
+How is Taiwan’s push to innovate unfolding and transforming the economy, society, and governance?
+What opportunities does this create for cross-Strait, regional, and global economic ties and integration?
+What lessons can be learned in East Asia, the UK, Europe, and globally from Taiwan’s innovative engagement with complex social and economic problems, such as economic stagnation, environmental pollution, population aging, youth unemployment, social media disinformation, and governmental and regulatory inefficiencies?
+The Oxford Taiwan Studies Programme seeks to explore these questions and more through seminars, workshops, conferences, collaborations, and teaching.